 - Bighorn Sheep

-3. What animals have small horns?
+3. What animals have small antlers?

 The vast majority of animals that have horns will have large ones, as they are typically used for establishing their dominance.